rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-control-node/index.md

 {{< highlight "warning" "The non-root user">}}

-During setup of Ubuntu 20.04 LTS, you will either have been asked to specifiy a username and password for a non-root user, or Ubuntu is already pre-setup with the non-root user `ubuntu`, typically with password `ubuntu`.
-This non-root user account should be used for executing the rollyourown.xyz scripts and the user-name and password are needed to configure the scripts, being entered in the "Local user configuration" section of the `configuration.yml` file (Step 4 below).
+During setup of Ubuntu 20.04 LTS, you will typically have been asked to specifiy a username and password for a non-root user.
+In some cases, Ubuntu is already pre-setup with the non-root user `ubuntu`, typically with password `ubuntu`.
+This non-root user account should be used for executing the rollyourown.xyz scripts.
+The user-name and password need to be entered in the "Local user configuration" section of the `configuration.yml` file (Step 5 below) for the control-node configuration scripts to run.

 {{< /highlight >}}